alme197112/asd-and-Rizzo.github.io/feedback/NotGoodTFS.md

 - If want put bug into `ready to test` but there no such option.
 Only when I assign bug to myself I can see this options.
 What I want is to see all possible states with explanation how to get into these.
 It may be if I fixed bug as part of other bug.
 Tested that current bug fixed either, and I not used any time into this bug except testing, so it was not assigned to me.

+- TFS searches and shares shelves only if you type user name EXACTLY, you cannot search by shelveste name.

 [TFS]: https://en.wikipedia.org/wiki/Team_Foundation_Server